jimskchang/Camouflage-Cloak/README.md

 2. **Channel** – TCP/IP
 3. **Data** – Network packets

-Minimizing the attack surface is crucial for reducing exploitable entry points and vulnerabilities. **Camouflage Cloak** installs a **defensive deception solution** on the target network, transparently sniffing both malicious and normal traffic while forging host responses.
+Minimizing the attack surface is crucial for reducing exploitable entry points and vulnerabilities. **Camouflage Cloak** implements a **defensive deception solution** on the target network, transparently sniffing both malicious and normal traffic while forging host responses.

 By mimicking a target system, Camouflage Cloak **obscures the true identity** of systems behind it, making reconnaissance efforts ineffective.